codeforamerica/form-flow/README.md

 #### Completed iterations
-The `iterationIsComplete` field will indicate if an iteration was completed, meaning the person filling out the subflow made it all the way through all screens within the subflow and clicked submit/continue on the final screen.
+The `iterationIsComplete` field will indicate if an iteration was completed, meaning the person filling out the subflow made it all the way through all screens within the subflow and clicked submit(POST)/continue(GET) on the final screen of the iteration (heading to the review page).
 If that person backs out of the subflow before completing it, then `iterationIsComplete` will remain false.
 Incomplete iterations will not be included in the generated PDF of the submission, but are still accessible in the database for error resolution and debugging.